 In our world of telecommunications, there are many protocols for connections and interworking from which to choose.
 Most operators will use a mix, but without a clear strategy for when to use each option.

-Are there any advantages of using one over the other for achieving some specific goals?
+Are there any advantages of using one over the other to achieve specific goals?

 What is our goal?

-Naturally, as a managed services and monetization specialist, GMS uses these protocols slightly differently than other telecom entities.
-While aggregators and enterprises have developed techniques and practices which minimize delivery costs, we base our recommendations around how to best promote the transparency of messaging.
+Naturally, as a messaging protection specialist, GMS uses these protocols slightly differently than other telecom entities.
+While aggregators and enterprises have developed techniques and practices which minimise delivery costs, we base our recommendations around how to best promote the transparency of messaging.
 (This isn’t just important for the MNO.
 It is also very important for enterprises paying good money with an understanding that their one-time passcode (OTP) SMS will be properly delivered.)

-This means that we often make choices by considering the availability of metadata that would be useful to a managed service.
+This means that we often make choices by considering the availability of metadata that would be useful to messaging protection.
 To start with, we need to keep a few things in mind about the protocols and infrastructure we use.